ppappala/CMSC320_Final_Project/index.md

 So, I was motivated to understand what factors can predict a crash with Maryland vehicles, so I looked at the official Maryland open data websites funded by the state government.

-Here are the libraries that were used as well as references to them for future data science use
+Here are the libraries that were used as well as references to them for future data science use.

 Numpy -> used for certain mathematical functions that make predictions easier